 Georgia is one of Europe’s poorest countries.
-The aim of Sida’s support is to strengthen democracy and respect for human rights, to improve the country’s environmental work and to support Georgia’s efforts to strengthen the ties with the European Union.
+The aim of Sida’s reform cooperation with the country is to strengthen democracy and respect for human rights, to improve the country’s environmental work and to support Georgia’s efforts to strengthen the ties with the European Union.

 Progress has been made

 Small and medium-sized enterprises are contributing to Georgia’s economic progress and the World Bank Group’s report Doing Business 2020 ranks the country’s economy highest in the region for ease of doing business.1

 The Georgian social insurance system has been redesigned from the ground up several times and currently includes benefits such as old-age pensions, unemployment insurance and sickness and parental leave allowances.

 Only 6 percent of women have been exposed to gender-based violence by a partner; 27 percent have been exposed by someone who is not their partner.2 Gender-based violence is investigated to a greater extent and leading to more convictions.